o3de/o3de.org/content/docs/user-guide/assets/scene-settings/scene-format-support.md

 It's important to understand O3DE's coordinate system and the varying coordinate systems of digital content creation (DCC) applications.
 If the source asset uses a different coordinate system than O3DE, the asset might not be oriented correctly when loaded in **O3DE Editor**.

-O3DE uses a *left-handed* coordinate system with **Z** as the up axis.
-DCC applications commonly use *right-handed* coordinate systems, often with **Y** as the up axis.
-The change between left-handed and right-handed coordinates flips the forward axis.
+O3DE uses a *right-handed* coordinate system with **Z** as the up axis.
+DCC applications often use right-handed coordinate systems with **Y** as the up axis.
+In a right-handed coordinate system, positive rotation from the positive **X** axis to the positive **Y** axis is counter-clockwise.

-In a left-handed coordinate system, with the positive **X** axis aimed to the right, the forward axis points away from the viewer.
-In a right-handed coordinate system, with the positive **X** axis aimed to the right, the forward axis points toward the viewer.
+In O3DE's coordinate system, with the positive **X** axis aimed to the right, the forward axis points away from the viewer.
+In most DCC application coordinate systems, with the positive **X** axis aimed to the right, the forward axis points toward the viewer.
 See the illustration below for a comparison of O3DE's coordinate system and a common DCC application coordinate system.

 {{< image-width "/images/user-guide/assets/scene-settings/o3de-coordinate-system.svg" "650" "Example image of O3DE's coordinate system compared to a common content creation application coordinate system." >}}